tianon/gosu/README.md

 USER       PID %CPU %MEM    VSZ   RSS TTY      STAT START   TIME COMMAND root         1  0.0  0.0   7140   768 ?
 Rs+  02:22   0:00 ps aux
 ```

+Additionally, due to the fact that `gosu` is using Docker's own code for processing these `user:group`, it has exact 1:1 parity with Docker's own `--user` flag.